anotherhadi/nixy/docs/src/README_template.md

 # Nixy

-**Nixy** is a NixOS configuration with home-manager, secrets and custom theming all in one place.
+**Nixy** is a Hyprland NixOS configuration with home-manager, secrets and custom theming all in one place.
 It's a simple way to manage your system configuration and dotfiles.

 ## Table of Content